CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Mathematical framework

-All along this work the coefficient $C_{i,j}$ of the cost matrix is defined as the squared Euclidean distance between $x_i$ and $y_j$, i.e. $C_{i,j} = ||x_i - y_j||_2^2$, and we use the notation $W(\alpha, \beta) = W_2^2(\alpha, \beta)$.
-However, the cost to evaluate the Wasserstein distance between two discrete probability distributions with support of equal size $N$ is generally of order $O(N^3\log(N))$.
-To allow the evaluation of the Wasserstein distance between large data sets \cite{Lightspeed} has proposed to add an entropic regularization term to the linear optimization problem \eqref{eq:kantorovich_problem} in order to accelerate the computation of an approximate solution.
-The regularized problem is
+All along this work the coefficient $C_{i,j}$ of the cost matrix will be defined as the squared Euclidean distance between $x_i$ and $y_j$, i.e. $C_{i,j} = ||x_i - y_j||_2^2$, and we use the notation $W(\alpha, \beta) = W_2^2(\alpha, \beta)$.
+In spite of appealing theoretical properties (see e.g. \citet{santambrogio2015optimal}) Wasserstein metrics drag a computational burden.
+Indeed, the cost to evaluate the Wasserstein distance between two discrete probability distributions with support of equal size $N$ is generally of order $O(N^3\log(N))$ \citep{Lightspeed}.
+To allow the evaluation of the Wasserstein distance at a lower cost, \citet{Lightspeed} has proposed to add an entropic regularization term to the linear optimization problem \eqref{eq:kantorovich_problem} in order to reach an approximate solution with faster computations.
+This regularized optimal transport problem reads: